 Research methods

-The study sample comprised a random sample of 400 deaths out of a total of 4070 cases diagnosed from IHD in the SRS data for 2016.
-A data extraction form and data entry template were designed to collect IHD relevant data from VA questionnaires.
+The study sample comprised a random sample of 400 deaths out of a total of 4,070 cases diagnosed from IHD in the SRS data for 2016.
+A data extraction form and data entry template were designed to collect relevant IHD data from VA questionnaires.
 A standardised classification was designed to IHD cases to categories with strong, medium and weak evidence.
-Strong evidence of IHD was defined to include surgery for coronary heart disease, or history of chest pain along with two additional characteristics among sudden death; history of heart disease; medical diagnosis of heart disease; or terminal shortness of breath.
+Strong evidence of IHD was defined to include surgery for coronary heart disease, or the history of chest pain along with two additional characteristics among sudden death; history of heart disease; the medical diagnosis of heart disease; or terminal shortness of breath.
 Statistical analysis was conducted to assess the frequency of cases with different levels of evidence, as well as to identify associations between case characteristics and levels of evidence.

 Research results

-Nearly half of all IHD deaths were concentrated in the 50-69 age group (48.40%), and another 36.10% were 70 years old or older.
+Nearly half of all IHD deaths were concentrated in the 50-69 age group (48.40%), and another 36.10% were 70-years-old or older.
 Two-thirds of the deceased were male (58.40%).
 VA questionnaires for about three-quarters of all cases contained strong or medium evidence to diagnose IHD.
-Quality of evidence was significantly associated with the occurrence of deaths in hospitals; with male deaths at home, and with deaths for which the respondent belonged to the same generation as the deceased.
+Quality of evidence was significantly associated with the occurrence of deaths in hospitals, with male deaths at home, and with deaths for which the respondent belonged to the same generation as the deceased.

 Research conclusions

 VA diagnoses of IHD was found to be based on acceptable evidence in the majority of cases in the study sample.
 Attention is required to improve recording of information during VA interviews, particularly in regard to correct interpretation of responses for symptoms and signs, and more importantly, clinical details from interactions with health services.
-Such studies should be conducted for other leading causes of death in Indonesia, as well across space and time.
+Such studies should be conducted for other leading causes of death in Indonesia, as well as across space and time.

 Research perspectives

-The study assessed levels and determinants of quality of diagnostic evidence to assign Ischaemic Heart Disease as a cause of death from VA methods in Indonesia.
+The study assessed levels and determinants of the quality of diagnostic evidence to assign Ischaemic Heart Disease as a cause of death from VA methods in Indonesia.
 The study results provided perspectives on VA data collection processes, evidence patterns guiding VA diagnosis, and the influence of various circumstances of the death event and household interview on the overall quality of evidence from VA.

 REFERENCES